Billionaire Ron Burkle seems to have changed his mind about his ambitions plans for Bob Hope’s estate in Toluca Lake.

 More celebrity homes you might like

-Mindy Kaling Owns Frank Sinatra’s Beach House in Malibu, Ol’ Blue Eyes’ “Happiest Place on Earth”
+Mindy Kaling bought Frank Sinatra’s beach house in Malibu, Ol’ Blue Eyes’ “Happiest Place on Earth”